PivotBuddy

 How to Find Them

-• Former operators: Retired execs from your space
+• Former operators: Retired or semi-retired executives from your industry who want to stay engaged

 Compensation for Independent Directors